About Community Grant Readers

 - The grant reader processes takes place entirely online, including reader training.
 Internet access is required for participation.
 Grant readers should plan to spend 4-6 hours to complete the entire grant reader process.

-- Each reader is assigned 3 applications.
-Evaluations are recorded via Likert-scale response plus narrative reflections.
-Responses are due at the end of April.
-All information is aggregated on electronic forms and collated by staff.
-The evaluation summaries are provided to the Grants Committee.
+- Each reader is assigned three applications.
+Evaluations are due at the end of April and provided to the Grants Committee.

 - The Grants committee carefully reviews and discusses all applications and incorporates several layers of review into its recommendations.
 Administrative review focused on financial information, agency visits made by individual board and committee members, selected agency presentations to the full UMC Board and Grants Committee, and Community Grant Reader evaluations all inform the committee’s final recommendations.
 The committee’s goal is to identify a broad consensus on priority funding for organizations and programs making the greatest enduring difference in Knox and Waldo counties in UMC’s areas of focus: Food, Housing, Health & Safety, and Economic Security.
 Final approval of awards is made by the UMC Board of Directors.